rezarajan/stewy/README.md

     * etc.

 ## Touchscreen
-We use a [4-wire resistive touchscreen] (https://tinyurl.com/ybsr2pmk), and [Adafruit Touchscreen library] (https://github.com/adafruit/Touch-Screen-Library) to determine the X/Y coordinates of the ball bearing.
+We use a [4-wire resistive touchscreen](https://tinyurl.com/ybsr2pmk), and [Adafruit Touchscreen library](https://github.com/adafruit/Touch-Screen-Library) to determine the X/Y coordinates of the ball bearing.

 ## PID control loop
 We use a Proportional / Integral / Derivative (PID) feedback loop (similar to control loops used in Drone firmware) to determine the error position between the ball bearing’s current position, and the setpoint position.
 This is used to determine the target orientation of the platform, in order to best return the ball to the setpoint position.

 ## Wiimote Nunchuck
-We use a wiimote [nunchuck] (https://en.wikipedia.org/wiki/Wii_Remote#Nunchuk) to change "modes" and control various aspects of the platform in real time.
+We use a wiimote [nunchuck](https://en.wikipedia.org/wiki/Wii_Remote#Nunchuk) to change "modes" and control various aspects of the platform in real time.
 Mode changes are indicated by the LED blinking.
 The various modes can be cycled through in order by clicking the C button:
   * 1 blink: **SETPOINT** - The platform will attempt to keep the ball at a given X/Y setpoint.
 By default, this is in the middle of the plate. **This is the default mode at startup.** In this mode:
     * The joystick can be used to move the setpoint, with the platform correcting the position of the ball in real time.
     * Clicking the Z button (or resetting the Teensy) resets the setpoint to the middle of the plate.